SciFracX/FractionalDiffEq.jl/docs/src/system_of_FDE.md

 \end{cases}
 ```

-By abstract the mathematical model, and solve the equation system, we can get the phase portrait of the Qi chaotic system:
+By abstract the mathematical model, and solve the equation system:

 ```julia
 using FractionalDiffEq